-This example details the design of a high-frequency switching regulator design using ceramic output capacitors.
-A few parameters must be known to start the design process.
+This example details the design of a high frequency switching regulator design using ceramic output capacitors.
+A few parameters must be known in order to start the design process.
 These parameters are typically determined at the system level.
-For this example, begin with the known parameters listed in Table 1.
+For this example, start with the parameters in Table 1.